MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/design/button.md

 ![Button](images/UX_Hero_Button.jpg)

-A button gives the user a way to trigger an immediate action.
-It is one of the most foundational components in mixed reality.
-In HoloLens 2, a button has many visual cues and affordances to increase the user's interaction confidence.
+A button lets your users trigger immediate actions in a mixed reality experience.
+In HoloLens 2, buttons have visual cues and affordances that help increase interaction confidence with users.

 :::row:::
     :::column:::